ServerlessOpsIO/serverlessops-workshops/02-operations/01-failure/README.md

 ### 3. Collect metrics and logs from *wild-rydes* *RequestRide*
 <!-- Start collecting traces and logs -->
 Start collecting metrics and logs from *RequestRide* in *wild-rydes* to the Thundra platform.
 We'll instrument this function by using the [Thundra Python agent](https://github.com/thundra-io/thundra-lambda-agent-python).
-(You;; instrument the Lambda functions in *wild-rydes-ride-record* in a later module.)
+(You'll instrument the Lambda functions in *wild-rydes-ride-record* in a later module.)
 By instrumenting the function we'll allow the Thundra platform to start collecting invocation metrics, logs, and trace the length of time spent performing different actions in the Lambda function's code.

 *NOTE: Thundra has the ability to automatically instrument functions through the Serverless Framework plugin [serverless-plugin-thundra](https://github.com/thundra-io/serverless-plugin-thundra).
-Thiw workshop indruments the function manually to demonstrate the actual work involved.
+This workshop insruments the function manually to demonstrate the actual work involved.
 We feel this is important for those coming to serverless without an extensive coding background.
 We want people to see how approachable this work is for non-developers.*

 #### Add Thundra module
 <!-- FIXME: Evaluate Thundra automated for time. -->
-Add the Thundra Python module to wild-rydes.
+Add the Thundra Python module to *wild-rydes*.
 By adding the module we allow Thundra to start collecting basic invocation metrics such as duration, memory usage, and CPU usage.

 <!-- install Python module -->
 Start by installing the Python module for Thundra.